waitingonalice/Visual-Algo/README.md

 This project was a school project developed with React in an attempt to display how algorithms interact with a certain dataset.

-Documentation of how the application was developed can be found here:

 GitHub pages live website here: https://waitingonalice.github.io/VisualAlgo/

 # Getting Started with Create React App